npnkhoi/fuv-scrapper/README.md

 ### For beginners (using Thonny)

-1. In Github, download the code by clicking in `Code` and `Download ZIP`
+1. In Github, download the code by clicking in `Code` and `Download ZIP`. (like [this](https://github.com/npnkhoi/When2STEM/blob/master/assets/how%20to%20download%20code.png))

 2. Install the libraries